HHS/Head-Start-TTADP/README.md

 Make sure Docker is installed.
 To check run `docker ps`

 Run `yarn docker:deps`.
 This builds the frontend and backend docker containers and install dependencies.
+You only need to run this step the first time you fire up the app and when dependencies are added/updated/removed.
 Running `yarn docker:start` starts the backend and frontend, browse to `http://localhost:3000` to hit the frontend and `http://localhost:3000/api` to hit the backend.
 Copying `.env` to `.env.dev`, substituting in your user id and group id will cause any files created in docker containers to be owned by your user on your host.

 The frontend [proxies requests](https://create-react-app.dev/docs/proxying-api-requests-in-development/) to paths it doesn't recognize to the backend.